 ‘And yet you eventually changed your mind,’ Mo said.
 ‘It’s very empowering when you understood you can change your mind’s reality by choosing what to think.

-Though it may take some conscious effort to climb out of the illusory hell the ego-mind wishes to create,’ Eli said, ‘it can be done by practicing thoughts of love and gratitude, rather than fear and hate.
+Though it may take some conscious effort to climb out of the illusory hell the ego-mind wishes to create,’ Eli said, ‘it can be done by practising thoughts of love and gratitude, rather than fear and hate.
 For example, you caught glimmerings of the Mountain even back in the Lowlands when you started to change your old thought patterns.
 It may have taken a number of years, but once your vision began to work its magic, it was only a matter of time before you were on your way up here.’

 This blog is devoted to the Elysium's Passage book series and various ideas that relate to the content of the series.
-For more information see this blog's first introductory post: WECOME TO ELYSIUM'S PASSAGE.
+For more information see this blog's first introductory post: WELCOME TO ELYSIUM'S PASSAGE.

 You may purchase your copy of a hardcover, softcover or eBook at Amazon.com or Amazon.ca.